chris-moreton/concourse-pipeline-controller/README.md

 Create a pull request, and when your PR is merged, your project will now be included in the pipeline and run through the following steps.

 Update [repositories.yml](https://github.com/chris-moreton/concourse-pipeline-controller/blob/master/repositories.yml) to include your project.
-Included projects must be repositories in the GitHub organisation for which the controller is [configured](<https://github.com/chris-moreton/concourse-pipeline-controller/wiki/Creating-Your-Own-Pipeline-Controller>).

-The next time the pipeline job runs, a pipeline will be created for your application with the following stages:
+Within a few minutes, a pipeline will be created for your application with the following stages:

 #### Build